sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

     db_home: windows cygwin desc

+_Sailfish SDK 3.6 and older:_ Ensure that the `usr\bin` directory from MSYS2 installation tree is on Windows PATH.

 ### System Requirements
   - About 15GB of free disk space for the default component selection
   - 4GB of RAM or more is recommended.